VE7RKA

 8320 to disconnect the UHF link port from the VHF repeater.

 There are more than a 1000 other nodes around the world that we can connect to with more coming on-line all the time.
 Imagine talking to Hams in Hawaii or Washington, DC from your handheld.
-This is linking like we have not seen before!

 The process to access the links are as follows.